Memorial at Festival Gardens, Watling Street, near Cannon Street, City of London, EC4 commemorating Admiral Arthur Phillip, RN d. 1814

-Wall tablet in Cookham, Berkshire dedicated to Admiral Sir George Young d.
+Wall tablet in Cookham, Berkshire dedicated to Admiral Sir George Young, RN d.
 1810

 A 5m bronze statue of Phillip stands on a marble pedestal and looks towards Sydney heads holding the British flag and a charter of government.
-The base has radiating bronze figures of Neptune, Cyclops, Commerce and Agriculture.
+The base has reclining bronze figures of Neptune, Cyclops, Commerce and Agriculture.
 The two mythical figures replaced a planned figure of a minor and a sailor, following a government suggestion that classical figures would be better received by the public.
 The whole is designed as a fountain.
 Between the reclining figures, water spouts in the form of ships' prows and paired dolphins pour into clam shell basins.
 These are separated by consoles with bronze plaques depicting Aboriginal people

-Memorial located in Stowe, Buckinghamshire dedicated to Captain James Cook RN. d.
+Memorial at Stowe, Buckinghamshire commemorating Captain James Cook RN. d.
 1779

-Plaque in Newlyn, Cornwall dedicated to Richard Nicholls d.
+Plaque in Newlyn, Cornwall dedicated to Captain Richard Nicholls d.
 1868

 Slate plaque, the lettering gilded, a profile portrait of the lugger at the top.